mcolon0291/Mod-2-Store-/README.md

 -Description
  <h2> Future Improvement </h2>

- -Styling and adapting to CSS
+ <li>Styling and adapting to CSS
- -Add a Cart and have the products export to Cart with total -Add more products to the website
+ -Add a Cart and have the products export to Cart with total -Add more products to the website<li>